DmitryGubanov/portfolio-backtester/README.md

 x separate into different files
 x create Downloader class to handle downloading data and putting it into consistent format
-x implement new way to get data (typical yahoo way was shut down) (chose to use google) o create Trader class to handle trading logic (placing orders, commissions, etc.)
+x implement new way to get data (typical yahoo way was shut down) (chose to use google) x create Trader class to handle trading logic (placing orders, etc.)
-o compare information against known/real data to verify accuracy
+x compare information against known/real data to verify accuracy
-o weird behaviour: withdrawals can lead to negative cash values
+o weird behaviour: withdrawals can lead to negative cash values o separate Downloader into Downloader and DataManager classes
-o bug: withdrawals can lead to negative portfolio values
-o bug: occasionally generating data leads to divide by 0
-o bug: occasionally generating data leads to infinite recursion
-o separate Downloader into Downloader and DataManager classes
 o Downloader feature: option to append to existing data instead of overwriting
 o DataManager feature: fills in gaps (weekends/holidays) in data w/ previous last known value - makes code for querying simpler, especially between stocks in markets w/ diff. holidays
+o rewrite Market as a singleton instead of an instantiated class
+o rewrite some methods in Simulator to fit Market and Trader better
+o Stats needs to be reworked completely

 Long-term:

 o (v3) interface (e.g. web)
 o trades based on indicators
-o dynamic portfolio ratios depending on conditions
+o dynamic portfolio ratios depending on conditions o benchmarks

 # Version features/change